 • 12.7: Correlation versus Causation by Foster et al. is licensed CC BY-NC-SA 4.0.
 Original source: https://irl.umsl.edu/oer/4.

-13.8: Final Considerations
+14.8: Final Considerations

-Correlations, although simple to calculate, can be very complex, and there are many additional issues we should consider.
-We will look at two of the most common issues that affect our correlations, as well as discuss some other correlations and reporting methods you may encounter.
+Correlations, although simple to calculate, and be very complex, and there are many additional issues we should consider.
+We will discuss some other correlations and reporting methods you may encounter.